irods-contrib/metalnx-web/docs/Home.md

 ![Metalnx Logo](https://github.com/Metalnx/metalnx-web/blob/revision1/docs/IMAGES/mlx_logo_blue.png)

-[**Metalnx**](https://metalnx.github.io/) is a Web application designed to work alongside the [iRODS (Integrated Rule-Oriented Data System)](http://irods.org/).
-It provides a graphical UI that can help simplify most administration, collection management, and metadata management tasks removing the need to memorize the long list of icommands.
+[**Metalnx**](https://metalnx.github.io/) is a Web application designed to work alongside the [iRODS (Integrated Rule-Oriented Data System)](https://irods.org/).
+It provides a graphical UI that can help simplify most administration, collection management, and metadata management tasks removing the need to memorize the long list of iCommands.

 The application allows administrators to monitor system health, manage users, storage resources, and content.
 It allows users to manage content and metadata associated with content.